 In line with storing less personal data, Facebook needs to become more transparent.
 Even though the Cambridge Analytica scandal opened up the doors, a lot was left unsaid.
 That, more than anything, left a sour taste that some users can’t wash away.

-To remain the number one social media company, Facebook needs to be less defensive, accept that some policies may be criticized and move forward.
+To remain the number one social media company, Facebook needs to be less defensive, accept that some policies may be criticized, and move forward.
 Only by losing its air of secrecy will it be able to move forward and, importantly, continue to grow.

 3. Less Intrusion

-The final change is one that would be the most instantly recognisable.
-Today, the average Facebook feed looks more like the classified ads section of a newspaper than a round-up people’s daily lives.
+The final change is one that would be the most instantly recognizable.
+Today, the average Facebook feed looks more like the classified ads section of a newspaper than a round-up of people’s daily lives.
 Although ads are integral to their business model, Facebook needs to find some balance.
 A simple solution would be a shift in layout to bring feeds back into the foreground.

 In essence, this strikes at the heart of Facebook’s dilemma.
 On the one hand, it needs to remain a business.
 On the other, it needs to serve its users.
 Naturally, there are no simple solutions.
 However, it ultimately needs to become a more user-friendly platform that resembles a place where people go to connect with friends rather than a data collection hub for big businesses.